Division 296 Tax Calculator: How much will you pay?

 Yes, Division 296 tax liabilities apply to SMSFs.
 Some differences may apply for SMSFs compared to public fund members due to variations in how the funds are set up.
 For example, public fund members may request money from their fund to cover this tax.
 SMSFs are entirely responsible for their own tax obligations.
 While there are a few differences to keep in mind, Division 296 tax liabilities are broadly similar for SMSFs and public fund members.

-Will the $3 million threshold increase over time?
+Will the $3 million and $10 million thresholds increase over time?

 Tax Calculation &